JacobKohav/firefox-password-obsfuscator/README.md

 # firefox-password-obsfuscator
 firefox-password-obsfuscator

-A program executable on an exported `Mozilla Firefox` browser saved password export to obfuscate authetnication credentials for further reference and/or backup.
+A program executable on an exported `Mozilla Firefox` browser saved password export to obfuscate authentication credentials for further reference and/or backup.

 ## Dependencies
 * `Pandas`